top of page

 Recognising the need for updated facilities, to meet the growing demand for palliative care services, Cranford Hospice initiated a $15 million project to construct a new purpose-built home.
 A wonderful site was initially found at Chesterhope Station.
 Unfortunately, these plans have now been foregone due to the impact of Cyclone Gabrielle.

 The urgency for a new facility is evident, as the community requires a dedicated space for end-of-life care and specialised services for future generations.
 Cranford Hospice aims to create a state-of-the-art facility that will ensure top-quality palliative care for the people of Hawke’s Bay for years to come.
-The search for a new home remains ongoing with due diligence underway on several options.
+The search for a new home remains ongoing with further work and due diligence underway on our current options.
 The community will be involved in the final decision at the point that a definite alternative is available.
+We look forward to further updating you soon regardingthis.

 If you are interested in making a major gift, please contact Paul Harvey, President of Hastings Karamu Rotary Club on president.hkr@gmail.com.